tylertitsworth/5th-age-srd/Magic-Items/README.md

 ### Minor items

-Minor items don’t acquire attunement and they don’t occupy a chakra.
+Minor items don’t require attunement and they don’t occupy a slot.
 They’re often expressions of the fact that magic is everywhere in this world, and are generally more useful for telling interesting stories and setting the scene than as functional parts of heroic arsenals.
 Minor items don’t have quirks, but a few come equipped with story hooks!

 ---